-The National Association of Manufacturers (NAM) works for the success of the more than 12.8 million men and women who make things in America.
+The National Association of Manufacturers (NAM) works for the success of the more than 13 million people who make things in America.

 Our work is centered around four values that make our industry strong and America exceptional: free enterprise, competitiveness, individual liberty and equal opportunity.

 These pillars guide what we do every day, whether it’s standing up for manufacturers in Washington, DC, inspiring the next generation of manufacturing talent, providing news and intelligence about the industry or helping members innovate and advance.

 Representing 14,000 member companies—from small businesses to global leaders—in every industrial sector, we are the nation’s most effective resource and most influential advocate for these values and for manufacturers across the country.

 Today, we are a one-stop shop for manufacturers and manufacturing.

 of NAM members are small and medium-sized manufacturers.

 Manufacturing is America’s economic engine—and for more than a century, the National Association of Manufacturers has stood as the most effective resource and most influential advocate for manufacturers in the United States.